Pulse Check 2025: Mothers on Child Mental Health Impacts, Care, and Support

 New Bipartisan Paid Leave Bill Framework

-In February 2024, Count on Mothers surveyed 722 mothers across 48 states and a broad range of political ideologies to understand their views on the House Bipartisan Paid Leave Working Group Legislative Framework.
-Mothers shared perspectives grounded in their firsthand experiences with unpaid and limited paid leave.
-Aggregated findings were shared with the House Bipartisan Working Group, policymakers, and the public to inform deliberations on paid leave policy.
-Overall, mothers across the political spectrum viewed the framework favorably and expressed broad support for establishing a national paid leave program.
+In February 2024, Count on Mothers surveyed 722 Mothers from 48 states across the political spectrum on their views of the House Bipartisan Paid Leave Working Group Legislative Framework.
+Mothers contributed perspectives grounded in firsthand experience with unpaid and limited paid leave.
+Findings were shared with the House Bipartisan Working Group, policymakers, and the public to inform paid leave policy deliberations.
+Across the political spectrum, Mothers viewed the framework favorably and expressed broad support for establishing a national paid leave program.

 February 29, 2024